 If your account has been banned in the past, your application will automatically get rejected.
 To solve this issue you will need to get in touch with Adsense’s customer support.

 But don’t be surprised if they don’t want to work with you anymore.
-Once you have broken trust with Google, it will be really difficult to get accepted.
+Once you have broken the trust of Google, it will be really difficult to get accepted.

 The truth is: Google Adsense doesn’t need your blog, it’s you who need their platform.
 That’s why it’s always advisable to follow their policies.